michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.3.4 =
+- Added the `select_type` argument for the `revealer` custom field type that enables to have checkboxes and radio buttons for the selector.

 = 3.3.3 - 2014/11/08 =
 - Added the framework version indication at the bottom of form sections in meta-boxes and widgets when `WP_Debug` is true.
 - Changed not to display colon(:) after the field title if the title is empty in meta-boxes, taxonomy fields, and widgets.